-But too often even simple companies have complex multi-page websites that are harder to navigate than peak-hour traffic in Los Angeles.
+But too often even simple companies have complex multi-page websites that are harder to navigate than rush hour traffic in Los Angeles.
 They’re full of so many pages, headers and sub-menus they feel more like mazes than websites.

 Luckily, there’s a new web design trend that is a better fit for folks who don’t need dozens of webpages: one-page websites.